What changes about a ductless mini split once you cross into Burbank

 Local proof angle for Burbank mini split install.

-The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
-For Burbank, the scope should explain how package-unit decisions, attic heat, roof access, and quiet bedroom zoning affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+A scope is only as good as the next service technician can read it.
+For Burbank, the scope should explain how Magnolia Park, Media District, Rancho Adjacent building stock affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the ductless mini split conversation starts with the home: single-family homes, back houses, studio offices, and light commercial roof units.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.